John Phillips (geologist): Life and work

-In 1834 Phillips was elected a fellow of the Royal Society.
+In 1834, Phillips was elected a fellow of the Royal Society.
 During later years he received honorary degrees of LL.D. from Dublin and Cambridge, and D.C.L. from Oxford; while in 1845 he was awarded the Wollaston Medal by the Geological Society of London.
-In 1840 he resigned his charge of the York museum and was appointed to the staff of the geological survey of Great Britain managed by Henry De la Beche.
+In 1840, he resigned his charge of the Yorkshire Museum and was appointed to the staff of the geological survey of Great Britain managed by Henry De la Beche.
 Phillips spent some time studying the Palaeozoic fossils of Devon, Cornwall and West Somerset, of which he published a descriptive memoir (in 1841).
 During that same year, he published the first global geologic time scale, which ordered rock strata according to the types of fossils found within.
 This helped standardize the usage of the terms Paleozoic period, which he extended to a longer period than it had had by previous usage, and Mesozoic period, the latter being his own invention.
 He also made a detailed survey of the region of the Malvern Hills, of which he prepared the elaborate account that appears in vol. ii. of the Memoirs of the Survey (1848).
-In 1844 he became professor of geology for the University of Dublin.
+In 1844, he became professor of geology for Trinity College Dublin.

 Nine years later, on the death of Hugh Edwin Strickland, who had acted as substitute for Dean Buckland in the readership of geology in the University of Oxford, Phillips succeeded to the post of deputy.
 At the dean's death in 1856, Phillips became himself reader, a post which he had to the time of his death.
-During his residence in Oxford he had a major part in the foundation and arrangement of the University Museum established in 1859 (see his Notices of Rocks and Fossils in the University Museum, 1863; and The Oxford Museum, by H. W. Acland and J. Ruskin, 1859; reprinted with additions 1893).
+During his residence in Oxford, he had a major part in the foundation and arrangement of the University Museum established in 1859 (see his Notices of Rocks and Fossils in the University Museum, 1863; and The Oxford Museum, by H. W. Acland and J. Ruskin, 1859; reprinted with additions 1893).
 Phillips was also keeper of the Ashmolean Museum from 1854 until 1870.
 During 1859–1860 he was president of the Geological Society of London, and during 1865 president of the British Association.
 Phillips also made astronomical observations of the planet Mars during its 1862 opposition.

 On 23 April 1874, he dined at All Souls College, but on leaving he slipped and fell down a flight of stone stairs.
-He died the next day, and was buried in York Cemetery, beside his sister Anne and his benefactor Thomas Gray.
-His coffin was accompanied to Oxford's railway station by 200 university academics.
+He died the next day, and was buried in York Cemetery beside his sister Anne.
+His coffin was accompanied to Oxford railway station by 200 university academics.